-Rather than being a hard, arduous and treacherous path that can only be embarked upon with much difficulty and self-effort, it is a grace-walk – a rest that Jesus invites us to enter into with Him.
-Those who do not find it do not find it simply because their illusion of potential self-fulfillment blinds them to its presence.
+Rather than being a hard, arduous and treacherous path that can only be embarked upon with much difficulty and self-effort, it is a grace-walk – a rest that Jesus invites us to enter into with Him (Matt 11:28-30; Heb 4:1-9).
+Those who do not find it fail to discover it simply because their illusion of potential self-fulfillment blinds them to its presence.

-This new season, which is coming to be regarded by some as the “Grace Revolution,” could possibly be the final season of refreshing, bringing us into the greatest harvest of all time, followed by the Second Coming of Christ.
-I see it as potentially being the culmination of all the previous seasons – the free abounding favor of God upon the Church, bringing to perfection the revelation of the knowledge of the grace of our Lord Jesus Christ; the love of God our Father; and the communion of the Holy Spirit, altogether into one glorious season.
+This new season, which is regarded by some as the “Grace Revolution,” could possibly be the final season of refreshing, bringing us into the greatest harvest of all time, followed by the Second Coming of Christ.
+I see it as potentially being the culmination of all the previous seasons – the free abounding favor of God upon the Church, bringing to perfection the revelation of the knowledge of the grace of our Lord Jesus Christ; the love of God our Father; and the communion of the Holy Spirit, all coming together into one glorious season (2 Cor 13:14).

-In the darkest hour multitudes will come to an end of their self-sufficiency, being in Great Tribulation, only to discover the super-abounding grace of God in Christ Jesus, entering into the kingdom through faith in Jesus who is the narrow gate into the straight and narrow grace-walk in which we no longer live but Christ lives in us and leads us into fullness of life giving us grace upon grace; taking us from glory to glory, from faith to faith, and from strength to strength.
-(Jn 1:16; Ro 1:17; 2Cor 3:18; Ps 84:7) The straight and narrow is Jesus Himself.
+In the darkest hour multitudes will come to an end of their self-sufficiency, being in Great Tribulation, only to discover the super-abounding grace of God in Christ Jesus, entering into the kingdom through faith in Jesus who is the narrow gate into the straight and narrow grace-walk in which we no longer live, but Christ lives in us and leads us into fullness of life giving us grace upon grace; taking us from glory to glory, from faith to faith, and from strength to strength (Jn 1:16; Ro 1:17; 2Cor 3:18; Ps 84:7).
+The straight and narrow is Jesus Himself.
 He is both the Door and also the narrow Way.
-It is not a difficult way because it is no longer us who live but Christ who lives in us.
-We simply live by His faith, allowing Him to do His works through us – works which God prepared for us to walk in from the foundation of the world.
-(Gal 2:20; Eph 2:10; Heb 4:3-11)
+It is not a difficult way because it is no longer us who live, but Christ who lives in us.
+We simply live by His faith, allowing Him to do His words through us – works which God prepared for us to walk in from the foundation of the world (Gal 2:20; Eph 2:10; Heb 4:3-11).

 However, while the straight and narrow is a grace-walk, it is nevertheless a narrow path to walk.
-The only way we can continue upon it without stumbling or turning aside is to keep our eyes fixed upon Jesus, the author and finisher of faith.
-We must daily consider ourselves to have indeed been co-crucified with Christ to our old life in Adam and by faith see ourselves as being the new creation we now are in Christ.
-We must understand and reckon that the life that we now live is no longer us but Christ living in and through us.
+The only way we can continue upon it without stumbling or turning aside is to keep our eyes fixed upon Jesus, the author and finisher of faith (Heb 12:2).
+We must daily consider ourselves to have indeed been co-crucified with Christ to our old life in Adam and by faith see ourselves as the new creation we now are in Christ.
+We must understand and recognize that the life that we now live is no longer us, but Christ living in and through us.

 Since the fall, mankind has sought to find a sense of self-fulfillment – some through partaking of the good branches, seeking self-improvement through the “good” deeds of the flesh, while others partake of the evil branches seeking fulfillment through the self-gratification of the flesh.
-The religiously self-righteous despise those who eat from the other side of the tree, considering themselves to be better in the eyes of God than other “evil sinners.”
-But all fleshly self-originating activity, whether “good” or bad comes from the same forbidden tree and is therefore unacceptable to God.
+The religiously self-righteous despise those who eat from the other side of the tree, considering themselves to be better in God’s eyes than other “evil sinners.”
+But all fleshly self-originating activity, whether “good” or bad, comes from the same forbidden tree and is therefore unacceptable to God.

 Our natural instinct is to cross back over into the right side, rededicating ourselves in will-worship, full of resolve to outperform our previous attempts.
 The longer we continue to abstain from the evil branches and partake of the fruit of the “good” branches, the greater our self-assurance and pride.
 But inevitably our will wears down and in a vulnerable moment we cross back over onto an evil branch and partake of its fruit.
 The more determined we are to “do” good the more we feel devastated when we once again partake of evil.

-Many who enter through the narrow gate, by grace through faith in the Lord Jesus Christ, only enjoy the glorious grace-walk for a brief time.
+Many who enter through the narrow gate by grace through faith in the Lord Jesus Christ, only enjoy the glorious grace-walk for a brief time.
 We are born again into a new life in which it is no longer us who live but Christ who lives in and through us.
-But newborns do not come out walking.
+But newborns are not born walking.
 Paul said that we must learn to walk in the grace-walk in the same manner we entered, which was by grace through faith.
 He says:

 “As you therefore have received Christ Jesus the Lord, so walk in Him, rooted and built up in Him and established in the faith, as you have been taught, abounding in it with thanksgiving.”
 (Col 2:6,7)

-Even when we leave the path to willfully indulge the flesh, whether it be to the right or the left, fellowship is immediately restored by simply confessing or coming into agreement once again with God.
+Even when we leave the path to willfully indulge the flesh, whether it be to the right or the left, fellowship is immediately restored by simply confessing or coming into agreement once again with God (1John 1:9-10).
 Confession is simply “saying the same thing” or coming into agreement with God.
-When we refuse to acknowledge sin in our lives – whether it be self-righteous sin or self-indulgent sin we leave the path of light, and communion with the Father is interrupted.
+When we refuse to acknowledge sin in our lives – whether it be self-righteous sin or self-indulgent sin, we leave the path of light and communion with the Father is interrupted.
 To wallow in remorse and self-effacement in an attempt to propitiate our failings only prolongs our detour from the grace-walk.
-Your Father says that your sins have already been cast as far as the east is from the west and that there is now no condemnation for those who are in Christ Jesus.
-(Ps 103:12; Ro 8:1) Paul says that we should walk in Christ in the same manner that we received Him – by faith abounding in thanksgiving.
+Your Father says that your sins have already been cast as far as the east is from the west and that there is now no condemnation for those who are in Christ Jesus (Ps 103:12; Rom 8:1).
+Paul says that we should walk in Christ in the same manner that we received Him – by faith abounding in thanksgiving.
 When you come into agreement with the Father concerning your standing before Him in Christ, you will be abounding in thanksgiving for His unconditional acceptance in Christ by grace instead of leaving the light to hide in the bushes in remorse and self-castigation thinking that your contrition somehow propitiates your sins.
-Christ’s once and for all sacrifice is the propitiation for all your sins and much, much more.
+Christ’s once and for all sacrifice is the propitiation for all your sins and much, much more (1John 2:2).

 Paul continues in verse eight of Colossians saying: